krakenrf/krakensdr_doa/README.md

 To run this code flash the image file to an SD Card using Etcher.
 The SD Card needs to be at least 8GB and we recommend using a class 10 card or faster.
 For advanced users the login/password details for SSH and terminal are "krakenrf"/"krakensdr"

+## Orange Pi 5B

+We also now have an Orange Pi 5B image available.
+The following instructions will reference the Pi 4, but they are identical for operation with the Orange Pi 5B.
+(Note this image is for the Orange Pi 5B.
+This is the Orange Pi 5 model with the included WiFi module.)

+**Orange Pi 5B Image**:  https://drive.google.com/file/d/1ilco930ar0l3vYc2c7-vx_CWz3Ks0sf2/view?usp=sharing

 ### Choose and Set up Connectivity Option
 In this image there are three ways to connect to the web GUI interface.